How to Build the Best PC for Photo Editing and Graphic Design

 Balanced Price-to-Performance Build ($1100)

 As usual, building at the higher mid-range yields an incredible machine for the price.
-This build features an i5 CPU, a somewhat improved graphics card, and room to upgrade in the future.
+This build features an R5 CPU, an improved graphics processor, and room to upgrade in the future.

 Unlike in the cheaper build, no money had to be significantly shaved off anywhere.
 The case is a full-featured mid-tower, and the non-stock CPU cooler is efficient and quiet.